NnekaAsuzu/nnekaasuzu.github.io/README.md

 # About Me

-I am a data scientist specializing in AI and Prompt Engineering, with a background in Management and Systems.
-I hold a Master of Science (MSc) degree from New York University, where I focused on Database Technologies.
-I have completed professional development certifications in Artificial Intelligence and Machine Learning from BusyQA and LightHouse Labs, among others.
-My passion lies in using cutting-edge techniques such as Large Language Models and Hugging Face Transformers to address real-world challenges.
-I have experience in Natural Language Processing (NLP) and Deep Learning methodologies, and I am skilled in Python, SQL, and various machine learning libraries and tools.
-I am dedicated to continuous learning and finding innovative solutions through data analysis.
+I am a Data Scientist specializing in AI and Prompt Engineering, with a strong background in Management and Systems.
+I hold a Master of Science (MSc) degree from New York University, where I specialized in Database Technologies, Data Analytics, and IT Security.
+With over 5 years of experience, I’ve applied machine learning, NLP, cloud computing, and advanced analytics to solve complex business challenges in industries such as finance, marketing, customer experience, and digital consulting.
+My approach combines technical expertise with business acumen to deliver solutions that are both innovative and actionable.
+I'm passionate about building intelligent systems using Large Language Models and Hugging Face Transformers, and I'm experienced in deploying models with tools like Streamlit, Gradio, Azure ML, and Power BI.
+I thrive in Agile environments and enjoy turning data into meaningful outcomes.

-## Projects
+## 🚀 Projects

-- **Memory Support Chatbot for Pregnant Women:**
+ **💬 Memory Support Chatbot for Pregnant Women:**
-  - **Overview:** This project aims to develop a Memory Support Chatbot for Pregnant Women using the GPT-2 language model.
-The chatbot will provide support and information to pregnant women experiencing cognitive memory issues during pregnancy.
+  - **Overview:** Developed a GPT-2-based chatbot to assist pregnant women experiencing cognitive memory issues.
-  - **Deployment:** Deployed on both Streamlit and Gradio.
+  - **Deployment:**  Streamlit and Gradio.

-- **Housing Prediction:**
+**🏡 Housing Prediction:**
-  - **Description:** Developed a model to predict housing prices using EDA and machine learning techniques.
+  - **Description:** Built a Random Forest regression model with EDA and feature engineering to predict home prices with high accuracy.

-- **Food Choices Analysis:**
+**🍽️ Food Choices Analysis:**
-  - **Description:** Analyzed a dataset on food choices of college students and deployed an interactive app using Streamlit.
+  - **Description:** Analyzed student food preferences and dietary trends using Python and deployed an interactive dashboard via Streamlit.

-- **Question Answering System:**
+**❓Question Answering System:**
-  - **Description:** Fine-tuned a question-answering model from HuggingFace and built a Gradio interface for easy interaction.
+  - **Description:** Fine-tuned a transformer model from Hugging Face (SQuAD dataset) for extractive QA.
+Deployed using Gradio for real-time interaction.

-- **And More...**
+**And More on my GitHub repositories...**

 ## Education

-- **Masters of Science (MSc)** in Management and Systems, specializing in Database Technologies
+- **Masters of Science (MSc)** in Management and Systems, Specializations: Database Technologies, Data Analytics, IT Security
   - New York University, New York

-## Professional Development
+## Professional Development & Certfications

-- Certification in Artificial Intelligence with Prompt Engineering, BusyQA
+- Data Science and Machine Learning – University of Toronto, Data Sciences Institute
+- Cloud Computing and Big Data – Seneca Polytechnic
-- Certification in Data Analytics with Python - Ontario Tech Talent Inc, Ontario Tech University
+- Data Analytics with Python – Ontario Tech University
+- Artificial Intelligence with Prompt Engineering – BusyQA
+- Data Science and Machine Learning – University of Toronto, Data Sciences Institute
+- Google Advanced Data Analytics – Coursera (Grow with Google & Canada Learning Code)
-- Certification of Completion, FinTech Upskilling Course: Machine Learning Model (MANIFESTO OF SOFTWARE CRAFTSMANSHIP), LightHouse Labs
+- FinTech Upskilling Course: Machine Learning Model – LightHouse Labs
-- Certification of Completion, Data Science Training, Skyline IT Tech
-- Certification in Introduction to Data Science, CISCO Networking Academy